With the 5 April end of tax year approaching, we answer our members’ most frequently asked questions about pension tax

 How do I query the tax I’ve paid on my lump sum payment?

 If you have any queries about the tax you’ve paid, or if you think you’ve paid too much tax, you can contact HM Revenue & Customs (HMRC).
 If you’re due a refund you’ll need to complete either a P50Z, P53Z or P55 form depending on your personal circumstances.
-Visit HMRC to find the form you need or call them on 0300 200 3300.
+You can contact HMRC on 0300 200 3300 or click on www.gov.uk/government/organisations/hm-revenue-customs to find the form you need.

 What’s emergency tax?